How Much Does It Cost to Own a Cat in Canada?

 Average annual cost of owning a cat

 After buying your kitten, you’ll want to know how much of your household budget will be getting spent on them year after a year.
 According to Statista the total average cost of owning a cat in Canada in 2021 landed at around $2,542 a year.
 Now that might seem like a lot, but when you look closely at costs like food, vaccines, wellness treatment and pet insurance in Canada, the costs can add up.
-It’s also worth noting that in the first year of owning your cat, when it’s still a kitten, your costs are going to be different.
+It’s also worth noting that in the first year of owning your cat, when it’s still a kitten, your costs are going to be different and can be higher too.

 Average cost of owning a kitten